feelware/vault/source-material/textbooks/ai-foundations-computational-agents.md

 ### What is AI?

-> AI is the field that studies the synthesis and analysis of computational agents that act *intelligently*.
+> AI is the *field* that studies the synthesis and analysis of computational agents that act intelligently.

 ### A brief history of AI